 Where possible, any relevant student activities taking place on the day, such as laboratory-based learning, teaching, or presentations, should be included.
 The Assessment Panel may request to see particular laboratories or facilities and advance notice will be given if this is the case.
 Where visits to particular facilities that may have restricted access are required, the HEI is asked to arrange this in advance.
-The timing of this stage of the visit is flexible to ensure that the labs will be in use during the tour of the facilities.
-Please alert the Society of Biology if this is not a suitable time for the tour.
+The timing of this stage of the visit is flexible to ensure that the facilities are accessible.
+Please alert the Royal Society of Biology if this is not a suitable time for the tour.

-14:30-16:30 - Private meeting of panel
+14:15 - 16:00 (approx.) - Private meeting of panel

 A private meeting room should be provided.
-The panel may require additional documentation to be made available during this meeting and so ask that the contact details of a staff member be available in case documents are requested during the day.
+The panel may require additional documentation to be made available during this meeting and so ask that the contact details of a staff member be provided, and said member of staff will be available to assist if needed.
+The panel are likely to review examples of assessed work during this time, for example final year projects.

-16:30-17:00 - Feedback to team
+16:00 - 16.30 - Feedback to team

 The timings of feedback session are flexible depending on the private meeting of the Assessment Panel.
-The chair will deliver feedback to the programme team including the provisional outcome of the process where possible (final decisions are made by the Society of Biology's Council).
+The chair will deliver feedback to the programme team including the provisional outcome of the process where possible (final decisions are made by the Royal Society of Biology's Accreditation Committee).